-The PDS for the relevant fund, issued by PIML, should be considered before deciding whether to acquire or hold units in that fund.
+The product disclosure statement (PDS) for the Perpetual WealthFocus Superannuation Fund ABN 41 772 007 500, issued by PSL, should be considered before deciding whether to acquire or hold units in the fund.
 The PDS and Target Market Determination can be obtained by calling 1800 022 033 or visiting our website www.perpetual.com.au.
+No company in the Perpetual Group (Perpetual Limited ABN 86 000 431 827 and its subsidiaries) guarantees the performance of any fund or the return of an investor's capital.

+Total returns shown for the Perpetual WealthFocus Superannuation Fund have been calculated

-No company in the Perpetual Group (Perpetual Limited ABN 86 000 431 827 and its subsidiaries) guarantees the performance of any fund or the return of any investor's capital.
-Total return shown for the fund(s) have been calculated using exit prices after taking into account all of Perpetual's ongoing fees and assuming reinvestment of distributions.
-No allowance has been made for contribution or withdrawal fees or taxation (except in the case of superannuation funds, as applicable).
+Total returns shown for the Perpetual WealthFocus Superannuation Fund have been calculated using exit prices after taking into account all of Perpetual's ongoing fees and assuming reinvestment of distributions.
+No allowance has been made for taxation.
 Past performance is not indicative of future performance.